alexandergolob/alexander-golob/src/pages/about.md

 companyDescription:
   heading: About Golob Art - Meet the Team!
   md_content: >-
-    We make create art for community.
+    We create art for community.

     Golob Art has worked on community-led art projects since 2013, and, since